Andrew Elofson - Chairman of the Board / Founder

 Zeb Anderson - Treasurer

-Zeb Anderson is currently in the Corporate Audit function of Medtronic PLC where he focuses on big data, data visualization, and risk management.
+Zeb Anderson is currently in the Corporate Strategy / Channel Management function of Medtronic PLC where he uses data analytics to drive strategic insights.
 He has a Juris Doctor and is licensed to practice law in Minnesota.
-He is a Certified Internal Systems Auditor with a passion for good coding standards, security, controls management, and process efficiency.
-He lives in NE Minneapolis and loves walks through the neighborhood with his wife and baby son.
+He is a Certified Information Systems Security Professional and Certified Information Systems Auditor with a passion for strategy, data, security, and process efficiency.
+He lives in NE Minneapolis and loves walks through the neighborhood with his wife and kids.

 Asli Ashkir - Board Member